 The Scholars Choice Education Savings Plan is comprised of funds from Nuveen, TIAA and other leading asset managers

 It also has tax advantages for multiple states, with added benefits for Colorado residents.
-In fact, if you are a Colorado taxpayer, every dollar you contribute can be deducted from your Colorado taxable income!
+In fact, if you are a Colorado taxpayer, up to $20,000 per taxpayer per beneficiary for single filers, or $30,000 per tax filing, per beneficiary for joint filers, can be deducted from your Colorado taxable income!

 - Benefits of 529 plans